 ABOUT THE BLOG

-This blog is about my gluten-free journey.
+Mama Knows Gluten Free is about my gluten-free journey and the gluten-free and dairy-free recipes I love to make for my family.
 I am always meeting people, especially in the grocery store, who have lots of questions about eating gluten-free.
 I decided that this blog would be my way of being able to share the way my family eats gluten-free.
-I would like to help you cook gluten-free meals that the whole family will enjoy.
+I would like to help you to bake gluten-free bread and desserts and cook easy gluten-free meals that the whole family will enjoy.

 If you have a favorite recipe you would like to be modified to be gluten-free please send me a message with your recipe.
 I would love to try and create a gluten-free recipe that is a family favorite of yours.
 I am always up for a challenge!